Doug Singh

-Doug Singh is a Belizean politician and a member of the United Democratic Party.
-He is the former Minister of Police and Public Security in Prime Minister Dean Barrow's cabinet 2010.
+Douglas "Dough" Singh is a Belizean politician and a member of the United Democratic Party.
+He is the former Minister of Police and Public Security in Prime Minister Dean Barrow's cabinet from 2010 to 2012.

+In 2012, Singh became National Security Minister.
+He was later appointed Chairman of the Belize Social Security Board and of the Belize Elections and Boundaries Commission, and became a director of Belize Telemedia Limited.
+He resigned from these positions in 2020.

 Personal life

 Singh's father George Singh was a Justice of the Supreme Court of Belize, who served briefly as Chief Justice in 1998.
 He has two brothers and two sisters and is of Punjabi Sikh heritage.